414owen/owen.cafe/content/posts/six-times-faster-than-c.md

 $ gcc --version
 gcc (GCC) 12.2.0
 ```

+The C versions were compiled with `-march=native`, so that the C compiler knew
+to produce code that was fast on **my specific** CPU, not some generic x86_64.

 The benchmark runs the function over a list of one million characters (random
 'p's and 's's) one thousand times.